Hawadle: Distribution

-The Hawadle primarily live in the Hiran and Banadir.
-They are also present in Qoryooley district of Lower Shabelle and in Gedo and the Middle Juba.
+The Hawadle primarily live in Hiran and Middle Shabelle as well as the capital Banadir city region, Mogadishu.
+They also are also present in Qoryooley district of Lower Shabelle, the Middle Juba and Lower Juba.
+The Hawadle also used to inhabit Gedo.
 They also inhabit the Somali region of Ethiopia and the North East Province of Kenya.
 They can also be found in the expatriate communities of the Somali diaspora.